milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Waterfall.md

 Ingram: "Surely, that must've meant something to him."

-*Ingram's words lift my spirits, bringing me some comfort.
-It helps to know that, in some small way, I was able to add to Izumi's happiness.*
+*Ingram's words lift my spirits, offering a glimmer of comfort.
+It's reassuring to think that maybe, just maybe, I did bring some happiness to Izumi.*

-Emi: ". . .You're right.
+*Yet a part of me hesitates to fully accept it, knowing deep down that Izumi's unfulfilled desire still lingers.*

+*As I mull over Ingram's perspective and reflect on my actions inside the mirror, his advice begins to sink in.
+Perhaps he's right, and the day wasn't entirely in vain.*

+CH2_Emi: ". . .I guess you have a point.
 Thanks Ingram."

-Emi: "You know, this experience makes me curious about what's in store for me later, when I recover my own memories."
+CH2_Emi: "You know, this experience makes me curious about what's in store for me later, when I recover my own memories."

 Ingram: "Who knows?
 As you continue these spirit guiding missions, there'll be a good chance that it'll help jog your memories."

 Ingram: "It's getting late now.
 We should head back home and join the others for dinner.
 I'm sure they're getting hungry."

-Emi: "That's a good idea, I'm also starved."
+CH2_Emi: "That's a good idea, I'm also starved."

-Emi: "Let's head out then!"
+Ingram: "Let's get going then."